-I can put you all under subjection, so you can't even raise an objection, From north to the south; magnetize every mouth, So you can't even talk at my Lecture.
+I can put you all under subjection, so you can't even raise an objection From north to the south; magnetize every mouth, So you can't even talk at my Lecture.

 [Spoken.]
 Old Woman.
 You aint agoing to magnemitize my mouth, I tell you, sir, not by a jug full; you nor no other man can't never stop my tongue, the longest day I live; my mouth is my own, and I'll use it to suit myself, so I will; that I will and -Dutchman.
-Yesh, tish very pad, ven ve comes here to see de echperiments, dat we can't have our mouves wide shut open a rod a stream long by would be after closing my mouth.
+Yesh, tish very pad, ven ve comes here to see de echperiments, dat we can't have our mouves wide shut open a rod a stream long by ourselves.
+Irishman.
+Och, faith, and it's Patrick O'Flanagan, an who the deuce is that sure, but my own dear self is the boy that would like to see the man that would be after closing my mouth.
 Och, faith, an he'll wish he'd been born without taeth.
 Magnetizer.
 Hold, hold, my dear friends; I did not wish to infer that I would enforce my power; I merely wished to have it understood, that in case of sickness or indigestion, I could, with the graceful wave of my hand, pass the dorryophrizulous fluid through the candegular system, and have it disseminate itself throughout the entire flambuguziptionary nerves.
 Yankee.
 Wall, if you haint swallered a booktionary, then there aint no mud turtles in Uncle Zephaniah's keow paster.
-I thought that we had the biggest meowthed feller down in our neighborhood, for a schulemaster that ever lived, for he used to write such big words that it tuck tew men to speak em eout, and have em hull; but yew can take the skates right eout from under him, witheout specks.
+I thought that we had the biggest meowthed feller down in our neighborhood, for a schulemaster that ever lived, for he used to write such big words that it tuck tew men to speak em eout, and have em hull; but yew can take the skates right cout from under him, withcout specks.